scottfr/SystemsBook/Applied/applied.md

 While the "Credit Never Happened: Relations" model may have provided additional perspectives on the relations that might be considered there is a limited understanding that one can derive from the picture.
 The "Credit Never Happened: Simulation"^[Credit Never Happened: Simulation [http://insightmaker.com/insight/9781](http://insightmaker.com/insight/9781)] is intended to investigate the dynamic implications of the relations considered relevant for this situation.

 # Model
-{"title": "Credit Never Happened: Simulation", "description": "This third model in the series provides a simulation to get a dynamic sense of the situation.", "load": "http://insightmaker.com/insight/9781"}
+{"title": "Credit Never Happened: Simulation", "description": "A dynamic simulation typically provides insights that one simply can't derive from a picture.", "load": "http://insightmaker.com/insight/9781"}
 # End Model

 The reality that we hope was surfaced in this model is that you can't get something for nothing.
 Everything has a cost associated with it.
 If you want things to get better you have to invest.
 Investing wisely is even better.

 ## Restaurant Covers ##

 Have you ever considered the dynamics associated with arriving at a restaurant, being seated, served, and then the seating being used by another party once you leave?
-The "Restaurant Covers"^[Restaurant Covers [http://insightmaker.com/insight/9784](http://insightmaker.com/insight/9784)] model, developed by Lise Inman and Keith Margerison, is intended to provide an introduction to those dynamics.
+The "Restaurant Covers"^[Restaurant Covers [http://insightmaker.com/insight/10000](http://insightmaker.com/insight/10000)] model, developed by Lise Inman and Keith Margerison, is intended to provide an introduction to those dynamics.

 # Model
-{"title": "Restaurant Covers", "description": "Serving customers at a restaurant can have significant variation.", "load": "http://insightmaker.com/insight/9784"}
+{"title": "Restaurant Covers", "description": "Serving customers at a restaurant can have substantial variation.", "load": "http://insightmaker.com/insight/10000"}
 # End Model

 ## Control Theory ##